Hip injections are done with the goals of:

-Hip joint injections involve injecting medicine directly into the joint.
-These injections can help diagnose the source of pain, as well as alleviate the discomfort:
+These injections help diagnose the source of pain, as well as provide pain relief.

-• Pain relief function: Along with the numbing medication, time-release cortisone is also injected into these joints to reduce inflammation, which can often provide long term pain relief.
+• Pain relief function: Along with the numbing medication, cortisone is also injected into the hip joint to reduce inflammation, which can often provide long term pain relief.

 advertisement

-On the day of the injection, patients are advised to avoid driving and doing any strenuous activities.
+On the day of the injection, patients are often advised to avoid driving and doing any strenuous activities (though make sure to follow your doctor’s recommendations).

 The hip joint injection procedure includes the following steps:

-3. The physician numbs a small area of skin with an anesthetic (a numbing medicine).
+2. The physician may numb a small area of skin with an anesthetic (a numbing medicine).
 The patient may feel a sting that will last for a few seconds.

-4. The physician uses X-ray guidance (fluoroscopy) to direct a very small needle into the joint.
-Several drops of contrast dye are then injected to confirm that the medicine only reaches the joint.
+3. The physician uses X-ray guidance (fluoroscopy) or ultrasound guidance to direct a needle into the hip joint.

 5. A small mixture of anesthetic and anti-inflammatory cortisone is then slowly injected into the joint.